bryceweiner/GCS-Paper/psychology.md

 ### The Quantum Branching Universe (QBU)

 Imagine reality as a constantly branching tree.
 Every fraction of a second, the universe splits into slightly different versions of itself.
-Scientists have actually measured how often this happens - about once every 1/10,000,000,000,000,000,000,000,000,000,000 seconds (that's a 1 followed by 29 zeros!).
+Scientists have actually measured how often this happens - about once every 1/10,000,000,000,000,000,000,000,000,000,000 of a second (that's a 1 followed by 29 zeros!).
 This isn't just theory - we can see evidence of this branching in how galaxies are distributed and how light travels through space.

 ### Carl Jung's Psychology